 Terms and conditions of listing

-1. The applicant shall provide a Certificate of Suitability / Approval verifying that the device complies with all applicable standards.
-The Clean Energy Council (CEC) will only accept Certificates of Suitability/Approval from current JAS-ANZ accredited entities, or from an Australian State Electrical Regulator.
+1. The applicant shall provide a Certificate of Suitability/Approval verifying that the device complies with all applicable standards.

 2. The CEC will check the Certificate scope and validity, and all other details provided with the application form.
 Omissions or incomplete application forms may render the application void.